udacity/create-your-own-adventure/english/movie-ripoffs/zoolander/zoolander.md

 his eyes unsuccessfully attempting to focus on you as he inhales deeply from a half smoked joint.
 "Who are you, and what the hell is this place?" you ask loudly, hoping to penetrate his drug-fogged stupor.

 "Chill Bro - you're ruining the vibe!" whines the stoner.
-"I'm Hansel by the way." he adds, moving his hands in a vague waving gesture.
+"I'm Hansel by the way." he adds, waving vaguely.

 "Where am I, and how do I get out of here?" you ask the red-eyed derelict, with a sense of increasing futility.
 "Dude, that's awesome!"
-Hansel responds in wide-eyed wonderment.
+Hansel responds wide-eyed.
 "You're lost!
 I'm lost!
 We're like cosmic twins or something!".

 "But how did you get here?" you demand irritably, attempting to keep the conversation on track.

-With a puzzled look Hansel continues - "Dunno Bro - I was climbing Mt Vesuvius and I slipped and fell.
-Next moment I was here."
+Looking puzzled Hansel continues.
+"Dunno Bro.
+I was climbing Mt Vesuvius and I slipped and fell.
+Next thing I was here."
 He pauses for a moment "Oh... epiphany...
 I've never even BEEN to Vesuvius!
 Must be something to do with the pills."

 Excitedly, Hansel rummages through his pockets and hauls out a grubby assortment of colored tablets.